functionexpression/weather-app-typescript/README.md

 ## Features

 - Search for weather information by entering a city name.
-- Conversion to Fahrenheit & MPH when using en-US locale.
+- Optio to change to imperial instead of metric system.
 - Displays weather information including temperature, wind speed, humidity, precipitation, and cloud cover.

 ## Technologies Used